typelevel/typelevel.github.com/_posts/2015-08-06-machinist.md

 The answer has to do with how Scala macros work.
 Scala requires that macros be defined in a separate "compilation unit" from the one they are invoked in.
 This makes it very awkward to create a code snippet that both defines and uses a macro.
 In this case, it means that we can't extend `machinist.Ops` to define new symbolic operators in the same file that demonstrates their use.
 This is why we used `/` (which maps to `div` and is a "default operator").

+You can arrange your "real" projects so that they are not affected by this limitation.

 ### Use outside of generic methods

 Now that we've demonstrated the cost that implicit conversions to value classes impose, you might imagine wanting to perform this transformation on *all* your implicit conversions.

 Unfortunately, Machinist is not sufficiently general to support this.
-Right now its macros support a number of different "shapes" but assume generic methods with type parameters.
+Right now its macros support a number of different "shapes" but assume generic method which dispatches to an implicit evidence parameter.
 It might be possible to write macros which inline the method body of a concrete implicit class, but that's outside the scope of the project.

 Postscript: messy details